inria-larsen/icub-teleoperation/README.md

 #### MVN Xsens

-- Check that the right "<client-ip-address>" is assigned to the variable `server_name` in ../xsens/yarp/src/main.cpp
+- Check that the right <client-ip-address> is assigned to the variable `server_name` in ../xsens/yarp/src/main.cpp
 - Open MVN Xsens and ensure steaming is enabled:

     ->Options->Miscellaneous->network streamer

     check the following:

      [x] <client-ipaddress> 9763 UDP 0 0 [ ]

      [x] joint angles